ohmyzsh/ohmyzsh/plugins/ollama/README.md

 | `rm`        | Remove a model from the local system.    |
 | `help [command]` | Provide help information for a command.  |

-### Alias

-The plugin includes an alias for convenience:

-- `o`: This is an alias for the `ollama` command, allowing you to use `o` as a shorthand for executing Ollama commands.
-Useful when jumping around the command line frequently.

 ```sh
 >>> o ls
 NAME                                 ID              SIZE      MODIFIED